Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: AXION SEARCHES WITH CDEX-1B

 \subsubsection{Bosonic Dark Matter}

-The main cosmological interest in bosonic particles such as pseudoscalar ALPs and vector BDM arises from their possible role as the dominant component of dark matter, the nature of which is still unknown.
-The absorption via ionization or excitaiton of an electron in target atom makes BDM experimentally interesting and PPCGe detectors have advantages to study BDM due to their excellent energy resolution, sub$-$keV threshold and low radioactivity background.
-Decay modes of these two kind of dark matter are different.
-For pseudoscalar ALPs, the two$-$photon decay is the dominant channel, while this channel is strictly forbidden for vector bosons, whereas decay into three photons is allowed at loop level \cite{darkphoton_anhp}.
+The main cosmological interest in bosonic particles such as ALPs and vector bosonic DM arises from their possible role as the dominant component of dark matter, the nature of which is still unknown.
+The absorption via ionization or excitation of an electron in target atom makes bosonic DM experimentally interesting and PPCGe detectors have advantages to study bosonic DM due to their excellent energy resolution, sub$-$keV threshold and low radioactivity background.
 Assuming that these bosonic particles constitute all of the galactic dark matter, we get the total average flux of dark matter axions on Earth:

 where ${\rho}_{DM}\sim 0.3$ GeV/{cm$^3$} is the dark matter halo density \cite{2012_Green}, $m_A$ is the axion mass, $v_A$ is the mean axion velocity distribution with respect to the Earth and $\beta$ is the ratio of the axion velocity to the speed of light for cold dark matter.
 This flux is independent of any axion coupling.